DemmyDemon/demmylock/README.md

 ### Propped open

 Sometimes it's not enough to just have the door be unlocked.
 You want it to be actually propped open!
-To do this, simply add the angle you want it twisted to when it's unlocked, like so:
+To do this, simply add the openness ration you want it at.
+This ranges from `-1.0` to `1.0`, which are completely open in different directions.

 ```lua
 LOCKS = {